Skip to content

 From St. David to a Mesa drugstore

-He was born in 1895 in St. David, Arizona Territory — the same Mormon settlement his grandfather William Nicholas Goodman had helped build.
-George was the eldest of eight children.
-The family moved to Safford in 1904, where he came of age in the Gila Valley's tight-knit farming communities.
+He was born on September 5, 1895, in St. David, Arizona Territory, the eldest of eight children of George Edward Goodman and Roxsana Othelia Reed Goodman.
+St. David was the same Mormon settlement his grandfather William Nicholas Goodman had helped build.
+The family moved to Safford in 1906, where George came of age in the Gila Valley's tight-knit farming communities.

 [S12]